canmet-energy/outlook_to_sap/README.md

 * You each quater / Performance review would you like to know where your time was spent?

-If you agree you can use this python script to
+You can use this python script to:
-This script will scan your Out

     1. scan your Outlook Calendar
     2. compare appointments that you have tagged to your project list
     3. add current week to your clipboard